PLangHQ/plang/Documentation/blogs/Lesson 3.md

 }
 ```

-We want to store the name, email, address.
-So to store something, we need a database.
-Luckely plang has built in database.
-So lets define that table
+We want to store the name, email, and address.

+To store something, we need a database.
+Luckily, Plang has a built-in database.
+So let's define that table.

-We create `Setup.goal` file, and give the Goal name `Setup`
+We create `Setup.goal` file and give the goal name `Setup`:

 ```plang
 Setup
 - create table users, columns: name, email, address(json), created(datetime, now)
 ```

-I also added the created date, always nice to have.
+I also added the created date; always nice to have.

-Next we want to create the `Start.goal` file, and give it the goal name `Start`
+Next, we want to create the `Start.goal` file and give it the goal name `Start`:

 ```plang
 Start